KalaiSelvamP/Youtube_Data_Harvesting_and_Warehousing_using-MySQL_MongoDB_Streamlit/README.md

 Linked in URL : https://www.linkedin.com/in/kalai-selvam-55428126a

-Problem Statement: The problem statement is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.
+Problem Statement: Create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.

-TOOLS AND LIBRARIES USED
+TOOLS AND LIBRARIES USED :

 1. Streamlit
 Streamlit library was used to create a user-friendly UI that enables users to interact with the programme and carry out data retrieval and analysis operations.